xster/flutter-wiki/Tree-hygiene.md

    You can put the label "proposal" on your issue to indicate that you have a design up for discussion in the issue.

+4. If the work you are doing affects our privacy surface --- such as modifying how we collect analytics, crash logs, or the like, then please reach out to a Googler to discuss your changes (you'll want to start a Google Doc to solicit feedback (use the template at [flutter.dev/go/template](https://flutter.dev/go/template)), who will be happy to loop in one of our engineers who explicitly focus on privacy issues so that they're able to give feedback on the work you plan to do.

-4. Create a branch on your GitHub fork of the repository, and implement your change.
+5. Create a branch on your GitHub fork of the repository, and implement your change.
    Make sure it is tested.
 Consider using the code coverage tools to check that all your new code is covered by tests (see [[Test coverage for package:flutter]]).